Thaumatized/Thaumatized/README.md

 Anyways, here's the basics of me;

-I am working in as a junior software engineer for SADE Innovations.
+I am working in as a software engineer for SADE Innovations.

 Check out my personal website, which I host my self!
 [thaumatized.com](https://thaumatized.com)